Fujifilm shares fall after media reports accounting problem found in Australia, Japan

-TOKYO Fujifilm Holding's Corp's shares fell more than 4 percent on Friday after a media report said accounting irregularities had spread to its Australian unit and to Japan.
+TOKYO (Reuters) - Fujifilm Holding's Corp's shares fell more than 4 percent on Friday after a media report said accounting irregularities had spread to its Australian unit and to Japan.

 By 0230 GMT, Fujifilm shares were trading 3.6 percent lower at a 7-month low of 3,983 yen.